actionhero/www.actionherojs.com/tutorials/typescript.md

 ## Modules and Initializers

-A number of things have been moved out of the API object to simlify thier use by creating import/export modules you can require directly.
-In this way, you can get type hinting for various parts of actionhro!
-This is a logical seperation between `initailziers` - code that excecutes when your server boots up and loads or connects vs `modules` which provide an API for you to use in your code.
+A number of things have been moved out of the API object to simplify their use by creating import/export modules you can require directly.
+In this way, you can get type hinting for various parts of Actionhero!
+This is a logical separation between `initializers` - code that executes when your server boots up and loads or connects vs `modules` which provide an API for you to use in your code.

 For example, the `task` system has been split into 2 parts - both a `module` and `initializer`.
 The initializer continues to load your tasks into `api.tasks.tasks`, but doesn’t expose any methods for you to use.
 Now, when you want to enqueue a task, you call `task.enqueue()` you load it from the module via `import {task} from 'actionhero'`